edobry/chitin/README.md

 #### Configuration

-This module leverages `dtSecret` for managing the Github PAT; add a section to your dtConfig with the name of the secret to use:
+This module leverages `chiSecret` for managing the Github PAT; add a section to your chiConfig with the name of the secret to use:

 ```json
 {